orangelight/DSLOG-Reader/Help.md

 * Name: File name

 ### Colors
-If the log is a color other than white it means it has conncted to FMS at an event.
-The colors coraspond to diffent match types
+If the log is a color other than white it means it has connected to FMS at an event.
+The colors correspond to different match types
-* Green: Pratice Match
+* Green: Practice Match
 * Yellow: Qualification Match
 * Red: Elimination Match
-* Blue: Match not specified (Usally a practice match)
+* Blue: Match not specified (Usually a practice match)

 ## Graph Tab